-Dizziness is one of the most common complaints people bring to their doctors–its estimated that up to 40% of adults experience dizziness severe enough to report it to a physician.
-It is also one of the most difficult complaints to assess as it is a highly subjective sensation and may be caused by several overlapping pathophysiological processes which invariably result in balance problems.
-It is therefore important to recognise the different signs that could indicate a balance problem to ensure timely and appropriate intervention.
+Balance problems such as dizziness are one of the most common complaints people bring to their doctors - in fact, it’s estimated that up to 40% of adults experience dizziness severe enough to report it to a physician.
+However, it’s one of the most difficult complaints to assess as it is a highly subjective sensation and may be caused by several overlapping pathophysiological processes that invariably result in balance problems.
+It is therefore important to recognise the different signs that could indicate problems with balance to ensure timely and appropriate intervention.

 signs